wkon621/Pandas/README.md

 # Pandas
-A brief example of data wrangling using pandas package.
+Examples of playing with data using pandas package.
 New to GitHub and cannot stop learning !